Duke-GCB/GGR-cwl/README.md

         - Stranded: reads are strand-specific and can be map to the Watson and Crick strands.
         - Reverse Stranded: reads come from cDNA, which switches the mapping of the forward and reverse strand.
     - Custom SJDB: By default the STAR 2-pass mapping strategy is implemented in which a first pass of STAR is run to generate a large pool of novel splice junctions (referred as SJDB).
 These junctions are used to generate a genome index which is employed in the mapping step.
 However, this 2-pass strategy can be skipped, using a custom genome index Because typically this genome would be created with a precomputed SJDB, this option is denoted with `-with-sjdb`.
+- ATAC-seq only
+    - Blacklist removal: whether or not to mask out blacklisted regions.